Home > North America > Belize > How To Get Residency In Belize | A Complete Guide

 QRP members are required to renew their residency card annually and must reside in Belize for at least thirty days each year.

-3. Digital Nomad Visa: The Belize digital nomad visa is issued to global remote workers with an annual income of at least $75,000 USD.
+3. Digital Nomad Visa: The Belize digital nomad visa is issued to western remote workers with an annual income of at least $75,000 USD.
 If you are applying for this visa with your family (spouse and children under 18), your annual income needs to be at least $100,000 USD.

 Similar to most Latin American digital nomad visas, this is a non-immigrant visa with a validity of only six months.
 It can be renewed indefinitely, but it does not allow you to apply for permanent residency or citizenship in Belize.